-Watch the video or follow the steps listed below the video to recover items from the Recoverable Items folder.
+Watch this video or follow the steps in this section to recover items from the Recoverable Items folder.

-In Outlook, go to your email folder list, and then click Deleted Items.
+In Outlook, go to your email folder list, and then select Deleted Items.

 On the Home menu, select Recover Deleted Items From Server.

-Important: If Recover Deleted Items From Server isn't there, your account doesn't support recovering an item that's no longer in your Deleted Items folder.
+Important: If there is no Recover Deleted Items From Server command on the menu, your account doesn't support recovering an item that's no longer in your Deleted Items folder.

-Select the item or items you want to recover, click Restore Selected Items, and then click OK.
+Select the items that you want to recover, select Restore Selected Items, and then select OK.

 Where do recovered items go?
 When you recover items from the Recoverable Items folder, they are moved to the Deleted Items folder.
-So after you recover an item, you can find it in your Deleted Items folder and then move it to another folder.
+After you recover an item, you can find it in your Deleted Items folder and then you can move it to another folder.

-To help you find a specific item in the Recover Deleted Items window, click the Subject, Deleted On, or From column header to sort items by that column.
+To help you find a specific item in the Recover Deleted Items window, select the Subject, Deleted On, or From column header to sort items by that column.

-Note that the Deleted On date specifies when items were permanently deleted (by using Shift + Delete) or removed from the Deleted Items folder.
+Note that the Deleted On date specifies when items were permanently deleted (by using Shift+Delete) or when they were removed from the Deleted Items folder.

 All items in the Recoverable Items folder—including contacts, calendar items, and tasks—are represented by the same envelope icon.

-If you're looking for a contact, sort by the Subject column and look for the name of the person.
-You can also sort by the From column and look for blank entries because contacts don't have a From field.
+If you're looking for a contact, sort by the Subject column, and then look for the name of the person.
+You can also sort by the From column to look for blank entries.
+This is because contacts don't have a From field.

-If you're looking for a calendar appointment or a task, sort by the From column and look for your name.
+If you're looking for a calendar appointment or a task, sort by the From column, and then look for your name.

-To recover multiple items, press CTRL as you click each item, then select Restore Selected Items.
-You can also recover multiple adjacent items by clicking the first item, holding down the Shift key, and then clicking the last item you want to recover.
+To recover multiple items, press CTRL as you select each item, then select Restore Selected Items.
+You can also recover multiple adjacent items by selecting the first item, holding down the Shift key, and then selecting the last item that you want to recover.

-Your admin may have specified how long items in the Recoverable Items folder are available for recovery.
+Your administrator may have specified how long items in the Recoverable Items folder are available for recovery.
 For example, there may be a policy that deletes anything that’s been in your Deleted Items folder for 30 days, and another policy that lets you recover items in the Recoverable Items folder for up to another 14 days.
-After this 14 days, your admin may still be able to recover an item.
-If you can't find an item in the Recoverable Items folder, ask your admin if they can recover it.

-Do you need instructions for another version of Outlook?
+Do you need instructions for a different version of Outlook?